uboslinux/ubos-docs/sphinx/developers/buildrelease.rst

 The ``yellow`` channel is similar to traditional "beta"-quality software, and is typically used both by developers and friendly end users.

-Once the ``yellow`` channel is sufficiently stable, the packages are promoted to the ``green``, aka production channel, where they become generally available to all UBOS users.
+Once the ``yellow`` channel is sufficiently stable, the packages will be promoted to the ``green``, aka production channel, where they become generally available to all UBOS users.
+As UBOS is currently in beta, no releases have been made to the ``green`` channel yet.

 This table shows the approximate update schedule: